webxos/macroslow/README.md

 ## 🌊 **Introduction to BELUGA 2048-AES**

-**BELUGA 2048-AES** (Bilateral Environmental Linguistic Ultra Graph Agent) is a quantum-distributed database and sensor fusion system designed for extreme environmental applications.
+** 💻 BELUGA 2048-AES** (Bilateral Environmental Linguistic Ultra Graph Agent) is a quantum-distributed database and sensor fusion system designed for extreme environmental applications.
 Inspired by the biological efficiency of whales and naval submarine systems, BELUGA combines SONAR (sound) and LIDAR (video) data streams into a unified graph-based storage and processing architecture. ✨

 BELUGA 2048-AES features:
 - ✅ **Bilateral data processing** (SONAR + LIDAR = SOLIDAR™)